riazul701/dev-notes/Package-Manager/Nix.md

 * PATHs
   * Installed softwares are located at: `/home/{{user-name}}/.nix-profile/bin` [Softwares are installed with `nix-env -iA nixpkgs.{{package-name}}` command] <sup>{1}</sup>

 * In Q4OS, Nix adds software to $PATH, for both graphical and command-line software.
-But Nix does not add software to Menu.
+Also Nix adds software to Menu after Log-Out/PC-Restart.

 # References

-* next-sl: {1}
+* next-sl: {5}

 * Guides